-- 1.6 The Order has been made to deliver the following: - (i) The creation of a vibrant high street in Ponders End, with high quality public realm, active frontages and enhanced realm in order to create a safe, harmonious and attractive centre with new and improved shopping, civic and employment uses as well as providing a choice of new homes; - (ii) The redevelopment of the Queensway Campus for a mix of uses, including new homes and community uses; - (iii) The creation of new linkages from the heart of the Queensway Campus to the High Street, Hertford Road and Queensway; - (iv) The promotion and improvement of the economic, social and environmental well-being of the area ("the Order Scheme"). - 1.7 This Statement will cover the following matters: - 1.1.1 identify the powers under which the Order is made (section 2); - 1.1.2 describe the Order Land (section 3); - 1.1.3 describe the purpose of the Order and the Order Scheme (section 4); - 1.1.4 describe the current planning position for the Order Scheme and explain the planning policy relevant to the development of the Order Land and the evolution of the Order Scheme(section 5); - 1.1.5 summarise the funding and delivery arrangements for the Order Scheme (section 6); - 1.1.6 deal with arrangements with any statutory undertakers and any special considerations (sections 7 and 8);
+- 1.6 The Order has been made to deliver the following: - The creation of a vibrant high street in Ponders End, with high quality public realm, active frontages and enhanced realm in order to create a safe, harmonious and attractive centre with new and improved shopping, civic, housing and employment uses; - (ii) The creation of a strong network of pedestrian friendly streets and wide avenues with many access points in the site with links from the Heron Hall Academy to the High Street; - (iii) The provision of a wide variety of types of new homes which are in high demand in this locality; and - (iv) The promotion and improvement of the economic, social and environmental wellbeing of the area ("the Order Scheme").

+These objectives are hereinafter described collectively as "the Order Scheme")

-- 1.1.7 deal with the effect on existing businesses and residents (section 9); and - 1.1.8 explain the relationship between the Order and the Human Rights Act 1998 (section 10).
+- 1.7 This Statement will cover the following matters: - 1.1.1 identify the powers under which the Order is made (section 2); - 1.1.2 describe the Order Land (section 3); - 1.1.3 describe the purpose of the Order and the Order Scheme (section 4); - 1.1.4 describe the current planning position for the Order Scheme and explain the planning policy relevant to the development of the Order Land and the evolution of the Order Scheme(section 5); - 1.1.5 summarise the funding and delivery arrangements for the Order Scheme (section 6); - 1.1.6 deal with arrangements with any statutory undertakers and any special considerations (sections 7 and 8); - 1.1.7 deal with the effect on existing businesses and residents (section 9); and - 1.1.8 explain the relationship between the Order and the Human Rights Act 1998 (section 10).